debeem/js-debeem-id/README.md

 ## Create a signer

-The signer is based on the wallet, so creating a signer is creating a wallet.
-Then, we can sign the data with the `wallet’s private key`.
+The signer is based on the wallet, so creating a signer is equivalent to creating a wallet.
+Subsequently, we can sign the data using the `wallet's private key`.

-1. Create an HD wallet automatically
+1. Create a random HD wallet object
 ```typescript
 const walletObj = EtherWallet.createWalletFromMnemonic();
 ```